Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: Experiments

 \subsection{Reference Distribution Estimation}

 Considering the three different cases of state-dependent noise described above, we trained a Gaussian process (GP) for each dimension of the state to model the reference distribution $q$, as described in Section \ref{nonstaq}.
 The GP training results of predicting the variances of $p^{(b)}$ are shown in Fig. \ref{fig:vargp} for instance.
-The black dots represent the variances calculated using maximum likelihood estimation (MLE) for the $x$ and $y$ coordinates from the observed data.
+The black dots represent the variances estimated using MLE for the $x$ and $y$ coordinates.
 The line represents the mean, and the shaded area represents the $95\%$ confidence interval.
-As shown in Fig. \ref{fig:vargp}, the modeled variances in the $x$ and $y$ coordinates are larger in the region $2.0\leq x \leq 3.0 \ m$ and $2.0 \leq y \leq 3.0 \ m$, which captures the distribution of the true noise $p^{(b)}$ well.
+As shown in Fig. \ref{fig:vargp}, the estimated variances in the $x$ and $y$ coordinates are larger in the region $2.0\leq x \leq 3.0 \ m$ and $2.0 \leq y \leq 3.0 \ m$, which captures the distribution of the true noise $p^{(b)}$.
 In this specific example, the variances do not change in the $\theta$ and $v$ coordinates.
-The GP-estimated variances in the $\theta$ and $v$ coordinates are ${}^{(b)}\sigma^2_\theta = 1.3e^{-4} \ [rad^2]$ and ${}^{(b)}\sigma^2_v = 2.2e^{-3} \ [(m/s)^2]$, respectively.
+The GP-estimated variances in the $\theta$ and $v$ coordinates are ${}^{(b)}\sigma^2_\theta = 1.3e^{-4}$ and ${}^{(b)}\sigma^2_v = 2.2e^{-3}$, respectively.
 Combining the variances of each dimension into a diagonal covariance matrix allows us to obtain the state-dependent reference distribution $q$, and the results verify our proposed approach.